pliny-the-other/graphql-security-academy/packages/lessons/broken-object-level-authorization/README.md

 }
 ```

-We can use the context argument to check if the user accessing an unpublished post is its author.
+To fix the broken authorization, we can use the context argument to check if the user accessing an unpublished post is the author.
 If not, we can return an error.
-Let's do that in `resolvers.js`:
+Let's edit `resolvers.js` to fix the authorization vulnerability:

 ```js
 export const Query = {